simbathesailor/envvarprep-loader/README.md

 # envvarprep-loader

-<h2  align="center">A webpack loader which prepares the builds to allow env injection later on without building everything again.</h2>
+<h2  align="center">A webpack loader which prepares the frontend builds to allow env injection later on without building everything again.</h2>

 ### Usage